#lifelessons, #spiritual, Uncategorized

 “Retreat!
 Retreat!
 Warning!!!
 Warning!!!!
 There is hot molten lava in the tub!”

 “What?!
 Come on feet!”
-I thought to myself reaching down to touch the water with my hand again to be sure of what I already knew.
+I thought to myself reaching down to touch the water.
+Willing my feet to catch on to what I already knew.

 “Yep.
 Still perfect.
 What the heck feet?”
 I thought a little annoyed at the delay of my relaxation.